 In Spain, she performed Margherita in Mefistofele in Valencia opposite Ramón Vargas and Ildar Abdrazakov, and toured Catalonia as Aida.
 In the UK, she premiered Emily Hall's Sante with Aldeburgh Productions and Almeida Theatre.
 In Austria, she sang Aida and La Wally for Stadttheater Klagenfurt, and Aida at the Opernfestspiel Sankt Margarethen.
 Further European engagements include Aida for Lyric Opera Dublin, the Schlossfestspiele Schwerin, and the Aalto-Musiktheater Essen, Ariadne auf Naxos and Aida with Theater Heidelberg.
 In South Korea, she performed Fidelio at the Daegu Opera House, in the United States, she sang Aida with the Michigan Opera Theatre, and in Australia, she opened the Melbourne Festival in Michel van der Aa’s After Life.

 Ms. Noah’s numerous awards include several top prizes at the following international singing competitions: Jaume Aragall, Concours Musical International de Montréal, Palm Beach, Lotte Lenya, George London Foundation, William Matheus Sullivan Foundation, Brian Law, Marmande, and the prestigious Hans Gabor Belvedere.
-Born in Madagascar, Ms. Noah also holds a Bachelor of Architectural Studies from Carleton University.
+Ms. Noah also holds a Bachelor of Architectural Studies from Carleton University.